Wierdwizard2587/Custom-Teensy-4.1-PCB-Design/README.md

-The Designing and assembly of this board taught myself more trace design concepts such as:
+The Designing and assembly of this board taught me more design and assembly concepts such as:

 - differential pairs and length matching design
 - separation of analog and digital traces and components